sgmagic89/futurecrypto/readme.txt

 DESCRIPTION:

-INFINITY is a clean, modern and well crafted responsive template designed for creatives and agencies.
+Future Crypto is a clean, modern and well crafted responsive template designed for creatives and agencies.
 The template suits the needs of creative agencies, freelancers, and even small business websites.
-Infinity is mobile and retina/hi-dpi ready which means your site will look awesome, crisp and sharp on any screen resolutions and devices.
-Also, the code behind infinity is clean and well organized which makes the template very easy to customize.
+Future Crypto is mobile and retina/hi-dpi ready which means your site will look awesome, crisp and sharp on any screen resolutions and devices.
+Also, the code behind Future Crypto is clean and well organized which makes the template very easy to customize.

 ==================================================================================================